 Qualified Charitable Deduction

 Keep your Required Minimum Distribution off page 1 of your tax return.
-You ask your custodian to give your RMD directly to the qualified charitable organization of choice.
+Ask your custodian to give your distribution directly to the qualified charitable organization of choice.
 It needs to come out of a personal IRA and can’t go into a DAF.
 You can give up to $100,000 out of your IRA (more then your RMD) to support causes you care about IF you have a robust IRA account.
 You will avoid ordinary income tax now and avoid having your heirs pay ordinary income taxes if they inherit it.

 None of these options should be viewed in a vacuum and should be considered in tandem with your other financial vehicles and the opportunities and concerns around lifestyle, longevity, liquidity and legacy issues.
 These ideas should be discussed in depth with your professional advisors.